spacesnaill/dotfiles/README.md

 This dotfiles project is a combination of some shell scripts and configuration files.
 The shell scripts automate setup and installation of dev tools, apps, symlinks, and other things.
 The "dotfiles" are simply local configuration files that we're moving to Dropbox in order to sync multiple systems to the same configuration.

 ### Why?
-New computers are hard to setup without automation, and keeping all of your machines in sync is painful.
+New computers are hard to setup without automation and keeping all of your machines in sync is painful.
 A system like this solves it all.

 ### How It Works
 It's pretty straightforward.
 This system:

 * Runs a shell script that automates the installations of command line tools, package managers, and Mac applications.
 * Runs a shell script that automates your MacOS preferences.
-* Symlinks your bash configurations, git configs and any other configs to Dropbox, allowing all of your machines to sync up to the same configuration.
+* Symlinks your shell configurations, git configs and any other configs to Dropbox, allowing all of your machines to sync up to the same configuration.
 * Symlinks application configurations using Mackup.
 * Allows you to separate your personal and work configurations to keep things organized.